felangel/bloc/docs/flutterfirebaselogintutorial.md

 ```

 We are wrapping our entire `App` widget in a `BlocProvider` in order to make the `AuthenticationBloc` available to the entire widget tree.

+?> `WidgetsFlutterBinding.ensureInitialized()` is required in Flutter v1.9.4+ before using any plugins if the code is executed before runApp.

 ?> `BlocProvider` also handles closing the `AuthenticationBloc` automatically so we don't need to do that.